BVLC/caffe/README.md

 to use more than one thread per core.
 When less than required cores are specified, caffe will limit execution of OpenMP threads to specified cores only.

+To collect performance on full INT8 model of ResNet-50 v1.0, please update the variables NUM_CORE, the batch size range s_BS and e_BS, and INSTANCES according to your test requirements, then run:

+    . run.sh

+To verify the accuracy, please run

+    . run_accuracy.sh

 ## Best performance solution
 Please read [our Wiki](https://github.com/intel/caffe/wiki/Recommendations-to-achieve-best-performance) for our recommendations and configuration to achieve best performance on Intel CPUs.